dbuschhue/rdb_ser_data/README.md

 View Readme as github page: https://dbuschhue.github.io/rdb_ser_data/

-# A Relational Database for Research Data from Science Education Research
+# A Relational Database for Research Data Science Education Research Data

 ## Objective of Project
 Build a relational database for typical quantitative science education research data with a high generalisability for other studies so that it can be used and further developed by different researchers.